 We see how her obligations shut her down, and what strategies and deceptions are engineered by her shuttered muse.

 Right after I finished my MFA program, at 23 years old, I found that I had completely run out of ideas for writing.
 I tried “writing down the bones.”
 I tried keeping a dream journal.
 I did morning pages, meditation, heavy drinking, and every other trick in the book, but I was apparently finished as a writer.
 After five years of this torture, I decided that I would officially retire from writing so that at least I wouldn’t have to worry about it anymore.

-Bad Examples, Self-Defeating Ideas
+The Resurrection of Joan Ashby Review: Bad Examples, Self-Defeating Ideas

 As a young woman, I had definitely shared Joan Ashby’s impression that isolation was essential to creativity, as was a certain distance from the grubby mechanics of domestic life.
 Surely this was the image of the artists of the 19th and early 20th centuries.
 They were mostly male, and potential counterexamples like Sylvia Plath and Anne Sexton ended up not only bad mommies but suicides.

 I needed to write in the thick of the world, without crippling ideas of my own importance.